jet/falanx/readme.md

-# schematization
+# Falanx Proto3 code generation

 This repository contains the code generator to generate F# source (.fs files) from `proto3` source.
-This is part of the schematization project.
 The general concepts are as follows:

 *  Resuse as much off the shelf code as possible for the mvp as to get a feel for how things will work and refine from there.
 *  Code generation, to generate F# source code, rather than types being injected as a type provider.